-For this assignment, please make sure you conform to Output requirements.
-You should now be familiar enough with cout statements and output formatting that you should be able to EXACTLY match the sample output (other than certain exceptions you will be informed about beforehand).
+From this assignment, please make sure you conform to Output requirements.
+So far, we have allowed you to write your own output statements, print out intermediate steps, etc. You should now be familiar enough with cout statements and output formatting that you should be able to EXACTLY match the sample output (other than whitespace and floating point precision when it is not specified).

-This assignment requires you to submit multiple files on Canvas.
+This assignment requires you to submit 3 (or 4) files on Canvas.
 Please do so in a SINGLE submission.
 Canvas allows you to turn in multiple flies in one submission.
-Once you have uploaded your first file, click "attach another file" to upload your second file, and so on.
+Once you have uploaded your first file, click "Attach Another File" to upload your second file, and so on.

-Turn in your files arrays.cpp and matrix.cpp, through Canvas.
+Turn in your files arrays.cpp, matrix.cpp, and flipStrings.cpp to Canvas.